Latest news, notes on Vanderbilt athletics

 News, notes on Vanderbilt athletics

-Women's basketball defeated Arkansas 66-64 on senior night Thursday night at Memorial Gym.
+Vanderbilt takes on Missouri Thursday night at Memorial Gym.

-Vanderbilt takes on Florida Sunday afternoon at Memorial Gym.
+Vanderbilt takes on cross-town rival Belmont Thursday afternoon at Memorial Gym.

 Stephanie White enters her second season at the helm of the Vanderbilt women’s basketball team in 2017-18.
 White was named the head coach of the Vanderbilt women’s basketball team in May of 2016, becoming just the fifth all-time head coach in the history of the Vanderbilt program.